rezi-gelenidze/route-smart/README.md

 capabilities).

 ![](./docs/map.png)
-*Map of Georgia with Destinations, Apkhazia and Samachablo is not drawn as logistics is impossible due to Russian occupation.*
+*Map of Georgia with Destinations, Apkhazia and Samachablo is not drawn as logistics is temporarily disabled due to Russian occupation.*

 ### Graph Representation